Ginaroberg/CSE-151-Group-Project/README.md

 - salary_avg_estimate column: imputed values based on knn imputation for salary.
 - salary_estimate_payperiod column: imputed mode of the column as it was diffcult to assess wheter or not salary was yearly,monthly, or hourly

-## Data Visualizations
+### Data Visualizations
 - Created histogram with average company ratings (average between career_opportunities_rating, comp_and_benefits_rating, culture_and_values_rating, senior_management_rating, work_life_balance_rating)
 - Created histogram with company rating to compare with average company rating
-- Created bar grapb with distribution of employment types
+- Created bar graph with distribution of employment types
 - Created scatterplot to compare average company rating to salary average estimate
 - Created box plot to see salary distribution across the different sectors

 # Predictive Task
 Our goal is to predict the range that a company's average estimated annual salary will fall into, based on various features.
 We want to discover what features will have the highest correlation with the average estimated annual salary.
 This means we are performing classification, based on the 8 differen salary ranges, that we created based on the average estimated annual salaries from the data.

-# First Model: Random Forest Classifier
+# Model 1: Random Forest Classifier
 For our first model, we arbitrarily chose to use a random forest classfier because we wanted to gauge how a model would initially perform for our classification task.
 We used the following features to predict salary_range:
  - 'company_rating'
  - 'company_founded'